 In January 2017, the FASB issued ASU No. 2017-01(or ASU 2017-01), Business Combinations (Topic 805): Clarifying Definition of a Business.
 ASU 2017-01 clarifies the framework for determining whether an integrated set of assets and activities meets the definition of a business.
 The revised framework establishes a screen for determining whether an integrated set of assets and activities is a business and narrows the definition of a business, which is expected to result in fewer transactions being accounted for as business combinations.
 Acquisitions of integrated sets of assets and activities that do not meet the definition of a business are accounted for as asset acquisitions.
 This update is effective for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2017, with early adoption permitted for transactions that have not been reported in previously issued (or available to be issued) financial statements.
+We adopted ASU 2017-01 during the quarter ended June 30, 2017.
 Historically, our acquisitions qualified as either a business combination or asset acquisition.
-Upon adoption of this ASU, we believe most of our acquisitions of investment properties will continue to qualify as asset acquisitions; therefore, we do not believe this standard will have a material impact on our results of operations or financial condition.
+The adoption of this ASU did not have a material impact on the company's results of operations or financial condition as most of our acquisitions of investment properties will continue to qualify as asset acquisitions.